 REPORTING

-Prior to expenditure of funds, SPA shall report all findings of FCOI to PHS.
+Prior to expenditure of funds, SPA shall report all findings of FCOI to PHS, NSF or other applicable sponsor.
 The report shall include sufficient information to allow the agency to understand the nature of the conflict and appropriateness of the Management plan.
 It shall include:

 Project number; project director or principal Investigator;